Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     exempted from the independent review process specified in Clause 2, Article 26 and Article 28 of this Regulation and go directly to the process of establishing a Thesis Evaluation Council.
-The assessment of the article\'s content consistency with the thesis\' research topic as well as the request for exemption from the independent review process is carried out by the professional subcommittee during the thesis evaluation session at the professional unit.
+The assessment of the article's content consistency with the thesis' research topic as well as the request for exemption from the independent review process is carried out by the professional subcommittee during the thesis evaluation session at the professional unit.
 The